-- (a) one person designated by the Vice-Chancellor from panel (a), who shall be the Chair of the Appeal Panel; - (b) one drawn by lot from panel (b); - (c) one drawn by lot from panel (c). - 31.
+- panel (a): persons who are legally qualified or who have had experience of acting in a judicial capacity, not being members of the Council; - panel (b): members of the Regent House not being members of the FTP Committee, FTP Panel, or FTP Adjudication Panel or of the Faculties of Biology or Clinical Medicine; - panel (c): members of the academic staff of a UK Medical School, being practising GMC-registered medical practitioners, who are not members of the Regent House. - 29.
+The Council shall appoint in the Michaelmas Term each year such number of persons as they shall see fit to serve as members of each panel for three years from 1 January following their appointment. - 30.
+An Appeal Panel shall consist of three members: - (a) one person designated by the Vice-Chancellor from panel (a), who shall be the Chair of the Appeal Panel; - (b) one drawn by lot from panel (b); - (c) one drawn by lot from panel (c). - 31.
 No member of an Appeal Panel shall have had any material involvement or interest in the case.
 All members of the Appeal Panel shall be required to make a declaration of interest in respect of the case.
 In the event of a conflict of interest, an alternative member shall be appointed by the Vice-Chancellor or by lot, as appropriate. - 32.
-The Registrary, or a person nominated by the Registrary, shall act as Clerk of the Appeal Panel.
-Clerk. - 33.
+The Registrary, or a person nominated by the Registrary, shall act as Clerk of the Appeal Panel. - 33.
 The three members of the Appeal Panel shall constitute the quorum.
-The Chair shall have a Quorum casting vote, if necessary.
+The Chair shall have a casting vote, if necessary.